 Live With Maximizer: Don't let your Maximizer talents be stifled by conventional wisdom, which says you should find what is broken and fix it.
 Identify and invest in the parts of your organization or community that are working.
 Make sure that most of your resources are spent in the build-up and build-out of these pockets of excellence.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Maximizer to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Maximizer to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.

 To successfully manage or lead others, you must individualize your approach.
 You must understand what makes each of your team members unique.
 And you must lead meaningful conversations about performance that focus on what each person naturally does best.

 An Example of Managing Team Members With Maximizer